Building a powerful

 2. Reflect on the difference you want to make

-Next, think deeply about the kind of difference that you want to make to people.
+Next, think deeply about the kind of difference you want to make in people’s lives.
 An effective technique (though it may seem slightly morbid!) is to draft your own eulogy – essentially a speech in praise of yourself and your achievements.

 Write it in a light-hearted, upbeat style, and include the things that you hope your colleagues would say about you after you’re gone.
 If this is a little too much visualization for your liking, you could just try answering questions such as: